uvaai/ml2/95 Project/content.md

 Lastly, you could pick another writing assignment topic and dive into that.
 This can again be any topic we've not covered yet.
 One suggestion we might make is to take a look at the recent developments around *explanainable* and *interpretable* AI.
-In many critical applications, knowing why a model as predicted something is more and more becoming almost as important as the accuracy of the prediction itself.
+In many critical applications, knowing why a model has predicted something is more and more becoming almost as important as the accuracy of the prediction itself.
 Some resources and articles to get you
 started: